naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.25.STP.md

 A fifth state, disabled, occurs either when a network administrator disables the port or when a security violation occurs

 ## STP Varieties

+Several varieties of STP emerged after the original IEEE 802.1D;

+- **STP**: the original specification of STP, defined in 802.1D, provides a loop-free topology in a network with redundant links.
+STP is sometimes referred to as Common Spanning Tree (CST) because it assumes one spanning tree instance for the entire bridged network, regardless of the number of VLANs.

+- **PVST+**: Per VLAN Spanning Tree Plus (PVST+) is a Cisco enhancement of STP that provides a seperate 802.1D spanning tree for each VLAN configured in the network

+- **RSTP**: Rapid STP or IEEE 802.1w, is an evolution of STP that provides faster convergence than STP.
+However, RSTP still provides for only a single instance of STP

+- **Rapid PVST+**: Rapid PVST+ is a Cisco enhancement of RSTP that uses PVST+.
+Rapid PVST+ provides a seperate instance of 802.1w per VLAN

+- **MSTP and MST**: Multiple Spanning Tree Protocol is an IEEE standard inspired by the earlier Cisco MISTP (Multiple Instance).
+MSTP maps multiple VLANs into the same spanning tree instance.
+The Cisco implementation of MSTP is Multiple Spanning Tree, which provides up to 16 instances of RSTP and combines many VLANs with the same physical and logical topology into a common RSTP instance.

+###### Features of STP Varieties